-- ➤ Use of tabulated characteristic pull-out values can be used, which can be provided by each fixing supplier/manufacturer. - > Should the substrate not have a tabulated value, the fixing supplier/manufacturer can undertake specific lab tests to identify the pull-out capacity of the substrate (cement particle board, WPB boards, ply boards etc.).
+- Use of tabulated characteristic pull-out values can be used, which can be provided by each fixing supplier/manufacturer. - If no tabulated values are available the fixing manufacturer can undertake "off-site" tests to calculate the tensile characteristic resistance of the proposed fixing in specific substrates such as cement particle board, OSB and ply board.

-High Rise Buildings
+• High Rise Buildings